go-pkgz/auth/README.md

 _Warning: this is not the real oauth2 server but just a small fake thing for development and testing only.
 Don't use `dev` provider with any production code._

+### Other ways to authenticate

+In addition to the primary method (i.e. JWT cookie with XSRF header) there are two more ways to authenticate:

+1. Send JWT header as `X-JWT`.
+This shouldn't be used for web application, however can be helpful for service-to-service authentication.
+2. Send JWT token as query parameter, i.e. `/something?token=<jwt>`
+3. Basic access authentication, for more details see below [Basic authentication](https://github.com/go-pkgz/auth/blob/master/README.md#L394).

 ### Basic authentication

 In some cases the `middleware.Authenticator` allow use  [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), which transmits credentials as user-id/password pairs, encoded using Base64 ([RFC7235](https://tools.ietf.org/html/rfc7617)).
 When basic authentication used, client doesn't get auth token in response.
 It's auth type expect credentials in a header `Authorization` at every client request.
 It can be helpful, if client side not support cookie/token store (e.g. embedded device or custom apps).
 This mode disabled by default and will be enabled with options.